 There are a total of 11 classifications in table tennis.

 Classes 1 – 5 are assigned to competitors who must sit in a wheelchair while competing.

 Classes 6 – 10 are assigned to competitors who stand to compete and class 11 is for all athletes with an intellectual disability.
-Table tennis utilizes a functional classification system which allows athletes with different disabilities (i.e., spinal paralyzed versus cerebral palsy) to compete together.
+Table tennis utilizes a functional classification system that allows athletes with different disabilities (i.e., spinal paralyzed versus cerebral palsy) to compete together.

 Classifiers evaluate the athletes’ ability to perform required movements and those athletes who have the same abilities are grouped together in the same classification regardless of disability.
-During the classification process, each athlete is examined by a classification team who test the athlete’s ability to perform certain movements.
+During the classification process, each athlete is examined by a classification team that test the athlete’s ability to perform certain movements.

 Each movement has a point value and the inability of an athlete to perform these movements due to their disability results in a loss of points.

-Example, If elbow flexion has a point value of 5, an athlete who has full flexion is given a full five (5) points.
+For example, If elbow flexion has a point value of 5, an athlete who has full flexion is given a full five (5) points.
 An athlete who has limited flexion may be given three (3) points and an athlete with no elbow flexion may receive zero (0) points.

 At the conclusion of the classification process, the points for each movement are totaled and the athlete is assigned classification or class (1 through 10) based on their total number of points.